-The analysis proved that nuclear atypia (variations in cell nucleus appearance) and mitotic count (the number of cells actively dividing) were directly related to a patient’s prognosis.
+The analysis proved nuclear atypia (variations in cell nucleus appearance) and mitotic count (the number of cells actively dividing) were directly related to a patient’s prognosis.

 |Grade||Median Overall Survival|

-Not only was nuclear grade found to be a simple, cost-effective prognostic tool for determining overall survival, but it also helped predict the time to mesothelioma recurrence among patients treated with surgery.
+Not only was nuclear grading found to be a simple, cost-effective prognostic tool for determining overall survival, but it also helped predict the time to mesothelioma recurrence among patients treated with surgery.
 Patients with a low mitotic count averaged 67 months before their cancer returned, and those with a high mitotic count averaged 14 months.